Zipping Tate resolutions and exterior coalgebras: Zipping

 \section{Zipping}

-We recall the notion of Tate resolution.
-We extend the main result of Cox and Materov \cite{CM} on how Tate resolutions may be zipped with the exterior coalgebra on a vector space.
+In this section we recall the notion of Tate resolution, and then we extend the main result of Cox and Materov \cite{CM} on how Tate resolutions may be zipped with the exterior coalgebra on a vector space.
 This is applied to show how various old and recent resolutions from the Eagon-Northcott complex, 1962, to tensor complexes, 2011, may be obtained by zipping a Tate resolution with an exterior coalgebra.